ministryofjustice/robot-framework-test-ccms/Coding-Standards.md

 - Only have one task per file
 - Use snake case filenames with words matching those in the task's name, e.g. a file containing task "**Search For Case**" will have filename  `search_for_case.robot`
 - Task files should not contain any keyword definitions, only consume keywords
+- Given, When, Then's are not consistent with our RPA way of working and therefore not expected to be present.

 User Defined Libraries
 ----